Eric Adams: Personal life

-Adams has never been married, but has a son, Jordan Coleman, with former girlfriend Chrisena Coleman.
+Adams has never been married.
+He has a son, Jordan Coleman, with former girlfriend Chrisena Coleman.
 His son is a graduate of American University, and is a filmmaker and television actor.
 Adams is currently in a relationship with Tracey Collins, the Senior Youth Development Director for the New York City Department of Education.
 Adams has earned the nickname "Nightlife Mayor" due to his penchant for frequently clubbing in the city on Friday and Saturday nights.